sam-mata/video-transcriber/README.md

 ## ☁️ Online Demo
 A free to use version of this tool, utilising cloud computing, is available online **[here](https://huggingface.co/spaces/sam-mata/Lecture-Transcriber)**.
-If you prefer to run this on your own hardware, this repo is for you.

 ## 📦 Installation and Usage